Lain-x86/Lain-x86/README.md

 ## I'm a Linux enthousiast and developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other contributors
+- 👯 I’m looking to collaborate with other devs
-- 🥅 2022 Goal: Become fluent in Rust
+- 🥅 2022 Goal: Contribute to more repositories

 ### Languages and Tools: